The Naked Woman (film)

-The Naked Woman (Spanish: La mujer desnuda) is a 1953 Mexican drama film directed by Fernando Méndez and starring Meche Barba, Antonio Aguilar and Miguel Torruco.
+The Naked Woman (Spanish: La mujer desnuda) is a 1953 Mexican drama film directed by Fernando Méndez and starring Meche Barba, Antonio Aguilar and Aurora Segura.
 It is part of the genre of Rumberas film popular during the Golden Age of Mexican Cinema.
 It was shot at the San Ángel Studios in Mexico City.
 The film's sets were designed by the art director Jorge Fernández.

 Plot

 A cabaret dancer, daughter of a circus clown, marries a famous singer.
 When both seem to be happy, a former lover of the young woman returns from her past and blackmails her to not reveal her dark past.